Big Radio 3

-Big Radio 3 or Big Radio - Treći program is a Bosnian local commercial radio station, broadcasting from Banja Luka, Bosnia and Herzegovina.
+Big Radio 3 is a Bosnian local commercial radio station, broadcasting from Banja Luka, Bosnia and Herzegovina.
 This radio station broadcasts a variety of programs such as foreign pop music and local news.
 The owner of the radio station is the company BIG RADIO d.o.o.
 Banja Luka.

-Estimated number of listeners of Big Radio 3 is around 203.988.
+Estimated number of listeners of Big Radio 3 is around 203,988.